 Beus Pond is located in Ogden and has a fun little nature trail.
 We first visited this pond when our boys were little because wood ducks winter here.
 Wood ducks are rare to see in Utah, so we wanted to see them while they nested at the pond for the winter.
 We found out that we like to walk the nature trail around the pond in the winter and see all of the different birds.
 This trail is simple and easy, and would be great in other seasons, too!

-This pond was a lot of fun, even in the winter.
-There are plenty of ducks and geese to feed–so don’t forget to bring some duck food or healthy treats like cut up grapes or lettuce.
-We had to fight the geese, and my boys were frightened of their loud honking.
+This pond is a lot of fun, even in the winter.
+There are plenty of ducks and geese to feed, so don’t forget to bring some duck food or healthy treats like cut up grapes or lettuce.
+We had to fight the geese, and my young boys were frightened of their loud honking.
 There is a nice path around the pond with tons of bird houses in the trees.
 In the spring and summer, there is sure to be lots of wildlife here.

 You can also use the playground, which we did not try out in the winter, and a large field and pavilion.
-There were quite a few people walking the path while we were there.
-We are going to go back and visit this pond in the spring.
-My grandparents live close by, so we have a reason to make the long trek.
+When the path is clear, there are often quite a few people walking the path.
+When we visited in mid January, the path was covered with snow, but we still enjoy walking through the white wonderland around the pond.
+We are going to go back and visit this pond in the spring and see how different it looks.

 This pond is just East of Harrison Blvd behind Weber State University.
 If you get on Harrison, turn East on Country Hills (which is 4200 South).
 Stay on the road until you see an old wooden fence and a sign that says Beus Pond next to a small parking lot.
-You can use the map on Ogden City’s website to help you find your way.
+The official address is 4240 Country Hills Drive, Ogden, UT.